RafalPikula/faces/README.md

 **Model 3** is a more complex version of Model 1 with 6 instead of 3 convolutional layers, the classifying top of the model uses dropout (0.5) and this time data augmentation was used to train the model.
 The accuracy achieved is **87.587%**.

 **Model 4** is basically the VGG19 model without the top and with the weights trained on Imagenet, the custom classifying top uses dropout (0.25).
-The model was trained with data augmentation as follows: first the classifying top was trained on the first part of the data with the VGG19 layers frozen, then the high-level convolutional layers were unfrozen and the model was trained on all parts of the data.
+The model was trained with data augmentation as follows: first the classifying top was trained on the first part of the data with the VGG19 layers frozen, then the high-level convolutional layers were unfrozen, and the model was trained on all parts of the data.
 The accuracy achieved is **88.938%**.

 #### Age Prediction Models
-**Model 1** is a more complex version of Model 3 above where each convolutional layer is repalced with a block of 2 such layers intertwined with batch normalization layers while the top of the model uses dropout (0.5).
+**Model 1** is a more complex version of Model 3 above where each convolutional layer is replaced with a block of 2 such layers intertwined with batch normalization layers while the top of the model uses dropout (0.5).
 The model was trained with data augmentation.
 The results: mean squared error is 95.946, mean absolute error is **7.408**.

 **Model 2** is again the VGG19 model without the top and with the weights trained on Imagenet, but with a different custom top without dropout.
 The model was trained with data augmentation.
 The results: mean squared error is 95.629, mean absolute error is **7.382**.